-English we will be basing our work around the wonderful books ‘The Explorer’ written by Katherine Rundell and ‘Brightstorm’ written by Vashti Hardy.
-These books will be studied as cross-curricular texts alongside our Rainforests topic.
+English we will be basing our work around the wonderful book ‘Letters from the Lighthouse’ written by Emma Carroll.
+This book will be studied as a cross-curricular text alongside our WWII topic.

-Science we are taking a look at ‘Living things and habitats’ and then ‘Evolution and inheritance’.
+Science we are taking a look at animals – including humans.

-Spellings are given out on a Friday and our test will be on the following Thursday – it is extremely important that children practise and learn these.
+Spellings are given out on a Friday and our test will be on the following Thursday – it is extremely important that children continue to practise and learn these.

 Reading – Each child has an individual reading book and reading record.
 Reading of any type is very important as we only become good writers if we are good readers!
 Please encourage regular reading.
 We now use ‘Accelerated Reader’ as a reading process in school.
 Children are given a book at their reading level.
 When complete, children complete a quiz about the book.
 This will encourage children to read for understanding.